tc39/proposal-temporal/docs/zoneddatetime.md

 Options on `with` behave identically to options on `from`, with only the following exceptions:

 - The default for `offset` is `'prefer'` to support the use case described above.
-- If the input's `timeZone` field is both provided and has a different ID than the current object, then the object's current `timeZoneOffsetNanoseconds` field will be ignored regardless of the `offset` option chosen.
+- If the input's `timeZone` field is both provided and has a different ID than the current object, then the object's current `offsetNanoseconds` field will be ignored regardless of the `offset` option chosen.

 Please see the documentation of `from` for more details on options behavior.